Time to complete: 8 hours

 Is your lack of financial literacy limiting your professional objectives?
 Do financial statements seem to be written in a foreign language?
 The ability to navigate, interpret, understand and discuss a company’s financial picture has never been more critical.
 These skills, and an increased comfort level with the language of financial statements, are essential, whether you want to join a board, elevate your specialty into a broader context, participate in strategic discussions or start a new venture.

-This four-week online course will orient you to the world of financial statements and introduce some of the most important basics.
+This four-module online course will orient you to the world of financial statements and introduce some of the most important basics.
 You will learn how to:

-- Navigate, read and interpret key financial statements prepared by public companies
+- Find key financial statements prepared by public companies

-- Examine the inner workings of an income statement, balance sheet and cash flows
+- Examine the inner workings of an income statement, balance sheet and cash flow statement

-- Understand what salient information really matters to a company’s financial health
+- Recognize what salient information really matters to a company’s financial health

 FSP is designed for professional women with a limited knowledge of finance who want to gain a greater familiarity with financial statement analysis through the eyes of a real-world practitioner.
 Although some relevant concepts will be touched upon as they pertain to the preparation of financial statements, this is not a course on financial theory or accounting.